Qingtao-Cao/obix/README.md

     $ make
     $ make test

 This will start a local instance of lighttpd.
-You can access the server via: localhost:4242/obix
+You can access the server via: localhost:4242/obix (there is a redirect in place from localhost:4242 to /obix).

 You can run any of the scripts in the directory **tests/scripts**.